tytso/xfstests-bld/Documentation/kvm-quickstart.md

     will run the kernel directly from the build tree.
 This means that there is no need to install any modules or create an initrd, which significantly speeds up the edit, compile, test, debug development cycle.
-There are sample 32-bit and 64-bit kernels in the kernel-configs directory; pick one whose version number is close to the kernel version you wish to build.
+There are sample 32-bit and 64-bit configs in the kernel-configs directory; pick one whose version number is close to the kernel version you wish to build, then copy it to .config in your kernel build tree and run 'make olddefconfig'.

 4. In the fstests/kvm-xfstests/ directory, take a look at the "config.kvm" file and either edit that file in place, or (this is